AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Event notifications/Event notification list/Instance event notification.md

     }
     ```

--   If you restart the instance before the time specified by the notBefore field, the system event is avoided and ECS sends a notification indicating that the event status is changed to **Avoided** \(Avoided\).
+-   If you restart the instance before the time specified by the notBefore subparameter, the system event is avoided and ECS sends a notification which indicates that the event status is changed to **Avoided** \(Avoided\).

     ```
     {